1994 United States elections: Contract with America

 During the campaign, the United States Republican Party released a document that it called the Contract with America.
 Written by Larry Hunter, who was aided by Newt Gingrich, Robert Walker, Richard Armey, Bill Paxon, Tom DeLay, John Boehner and Jim Nussle, and in part using text from former President Ronald Reagan's 1985 State of the Union Address, the Contract detailed the actions the Republicans promised to take if they became the majority party in the United States House of Representatives, last achieved in 1952.

 Many of the Contract's policy ideas originated at The Heritage Foundation, a conservative think tank.
 The Contract with America was signed by all but two of the Republican members of the House and all of the Party's non-incumbent Republican Congressional candidates.

 Proponents say the Contract was revolutionary in its commitment to offering specific legislation for a vote, describing in detail the precise plan of the Congressional Representatives, last achieved during the 1918 Congressional election had been run broadly on a national level.
 Furthermore, its provisions represented the view of many conservative Republicans on the issues of shrinking the size of government, promoting lower taxes and greater entrepreneurial activity, and both tort reform and welfare reform.

-In 2014, historian John Steele Gordon, writing in The American, an online magazine published by the American Enterprise Institute, said that "(t)he main reason (for the Republican victory in 1994) was surely the Contract with America..." in part because it "nationalized the election, making it one of reform versus business as usual.
+In 2014, historian John Steele Gordon, writing in The American, an online magazine published by the American Enterprise Institute, said that "the main reason (for the Republican victory in 1994) was surely the Contract with America" in part because it "nationalized the election, making it one of reform versus business as usual.
 The people voted for reform."
 He said that the Contract "turned out to be a brilliant political ploy.
-The contract tuned in to the American electorate’s deep yearning for reform in Washington, a yearning that had expressed itself in the elections of both (U.S. Presidents) Jimmy Carter and Ronald Reagan."
+The contract tuned in to the American electorate’s deep yearning for reform in Washington, a yearning that had expressed itself in the elections of both [U.S. Presidents] Jimmy Carter and Ronald Reagan."